davidsummers/numbers/README.md

 that have the "Uncertain" bit as the least significant bit of the number.

 Note: They *don't* do modulo arithmetic but will max out at number higher than the highest number but lower than infinity or lower than the lowest number but higher than negative infinity.

+For instance (Int16u_t):

+3 * 16000 = 16383... (higher than the maximum possible representation of 16383
+but less than Infinity)

 At the moment, the code only supports integers, but in the future I will be expanding it to support floating point as well.